The emotional toll of dealing with infertility is difficult.

 Infertility and the overwhelming desire to have a baby can be an extremely isolating experience.
-Many people trying to have a baby do not discuss this with others and this is often more so when trying for a baby for an extended period of time.
-This journey can be made more difficult because many people find talking about infertility very difficult – mainly because people don’t know what to say when in fact they don’t have to say anything but just rather listen.
-As a society we have difficulty in dealing with these sad experiences.
+Many people trying to have a baby do not discuss this with others.
+This is often more so when trying for a baby for an extended period of time.
+This journey can be made more difficult as many people find talking about infertility very difficult.
+This is often because others don’t know what to say.
+In fact, they don’t have to say anything – but rather, listen.
+The emotional toll of dealing with infertility is very real.

-However, for the 1 in 6 couples worldwide who would like to have a child but are unable to do so, it can be a very painful experience and one difficult to manage.
+However, for the one in six couples worldwide who would like to have a child but are unable to do so, it can be a very painful experience and one difficult to manage.
 For those who remain childless, infertility can become like a lifelong disability with ongoing emotional consequences.

 For couples who are trying for a baby, Christmas, Mother’s Day and Father’s Day can be very painful reminders of the fertility and success of other people – and the fact that they have not yet achieved this success.